siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

 <!-- TODO: figcaption -->
 Figure: Origins having good TTFB by CMS ([Core Web Vitals Technology Report](https://datastudio.google.com/s/o6zLzlTpWaI))

 Only 5% of origins on WordPress experienced good TTFB in July 2021.
-Considering WordPress's large share of the top 10M sites, its poor TTFB could be a contributor to the TTFB degradation by rank.
+Considering WordPress's large share of the top 10 million websites, its poor TTFB is likely a contributor to the TTFB degradation by rank.

 ### First Contentful Paint (FCP)